msra-nlc/MSParS_V2.0/README.md

 # MSParS-V2.0

 Code and dataset for paper "Asking Clarification Questions in Knowledge-Based Question Answering".
-We show the running commands by taking multi-turn case as an example.

 ## Folder Description
 1. data.
-It contains the constructed dataset, which is split into two parts: single-turn data and multi-turn data.
+It lists the constructed dataset, which is split into two parts: single-turn data and multi-turn data.
 Each part contains the data of three tasks: task1--clarification identification, task2--clarification generation, task3--question answering.
 2. code.
 The code folder includes two kinds of models: classification models and genertive models.
 Task1 and task3 share the same classification models while task2 uses generative models.

 ## Task 1: Clarification Identification